domhabersack/domhabersack.com/_newsletters/2019-10-16-is-this-a-hill-you-want-to-die-on.md

 ---
-title: ":mountain: Is this a hill you want to die on?"
+title: "Is this a hill you want to die on?"
-excerpt: There are disagreements in all teams about what we build and how we build it.
-Given several options, we need to understand each of their effects.
+excerpt: "There are disagreements in all teams about what we build and how we build it.
+Given several options, we need to understand each of their effects."
+emoji: ":mountain:"
 ---
 I once worked with a developer that refused to work on a feature as long as any detail was unclear.
 He would not work on an image slider if the duration of the transition between images was not specified.